The Fishing Report

 The Dawesville Cut:

-• Herring and whiting on the incoming tide and king george whiting on the slack parts of either tides.
+• Herring, whiting and occasional skippy on the incoming tide and king george whiting biting best on the slack parts of either tides on the bottom.

 • Best bait: super worms fished on either a sinking rig for the whiting or a burley cage rig for the herring with sand worms.

 The Mandurah channel:

 • Best methods to catch them: King george anchoring on broken ground and fishing super worms.

 • Tims Thicket to Preston: herring, pilch, whiting and occasional good size tailor after dark inside the bay at Tims Thicket, tailor and some nice tailor and mulloway along white hills, Preston stretch where you can find a nice gutter or hole not weeded out.